Section Awards:

 • An official who is currently registered and in good standing with Skate Canada

-• Officiated at a minimum of one event or assessment day in the current season
+• Officiated at a minimum of one event or assessment day in the current season at any level.

 • Demonstrated knowledge of Skate Canada programs philosophies, vision and mission